WebexSamples/webex-contact-center-api-samples/graphql-wallboard-sample/README.md

 - Step 4:

   - Inside this project on your terminal type: `npm run dev`
-  - this should run the app on your localhost:5000 as well as your own public URL.
+  - This should run the app on your [http://localhost:5000](http://localhost:5000) as well as your own public URL.

 - Step 5:
-  - From here on please watch the video that will help guide you along.
+  - From here on please follow the video that will help guide you along.

 ## Disclaimer